stromtutorial/stromtutorial.github.io/steps/step-10/01-the-likelihood-class.md

 {:.bash-output}
 The 3/8 and 5/8 terms in the calculation come from the fact that 3/8 of sites fall into subset 0 and 5/8 of sites fall into subset 1.

 Note also that twice as many transition probability matrices are needed in this partitioned example because there are two subsets and the edge lengths (as well as the eigenvectors, eigenvalues, and state frequencies) differ for each subset.
-The indices for the subset 1 transition probability matrices are offset by 7 from their subset 0 counterparts because there are 7 edge lengths.
+The indices for the subset 1 transition probability matrices are offset by 7 from their subset 0 counterparts because there are 8 transition matrices allocated for each subset, one for every node (see the note above about why there is not one transition matrix for every edge).

 There are also two eigen decompositions and state frequency arrays needed because the substitution model differs between subsets.

-Finally, we still need just one set of partials (one partial array for each node).
+Finally, we still need just one set of partials (one partial array for each node) because each partial accommodates all patterns regardless of the subset to which a pattern belongs.
 The part of each partial array pertaining to subset 1 is shown with lavender shading.

 ## What does BeagleLib need?